 With that, let’s now transition into how you can effectively set up Bing Shopping Campaigns.

-Setting Up Bing Shopping Campaigns
+How To Set Up Microsoft Bing Shopping Ads Campaigns

 • Understand Product Ads and Microsoft Merchant Center Catalogs: Before starting, familiarize yourself with product ads, which are created from your catalog and include custom images, pricing, and seller details.